 - Just use the default value during the install process, do not need to do any special settings.

 - After your installation, you can see an icon Appium —> Appium in the Windows Startup menu.

 - Click the above button to open the Appium server window.

 - Now you can use Appium to launch an app from it.

 - Start android virtual device emulator “Galaxy Nexus ” which runs os 6.0 in step 4, this may take some time.

-- Click android settings button to open a dialog as below.
-Select your apk file path which you want to test in application section, select Platform name, automation name and PlatformVersion in capabilities section.
-The maximize value for PlatformVersion is 6.0.
-Input a device name as you like.
+- Click the Android Settings button to open the Appium dialog.
+Select your APK file path which you want to test in the application section, in the Capabilities section select Platform Name, Automation Name, and PlatformVersion.
+The maximum value for PlatformVersion is 6.0.
+Input a Device Name as you like.

-- Now the Appium test environment for Windows has been setup completely.
+- Now the Appium test environment for Windows has been set up completely.
 You can test the app manually or by automation testing code.
 We will show you how to write test code in later articles.